Hollow Pursuits: Plot

+As the engineering team investigates the failure of unconnected systems around the ship, La Forge tries to support Barclay, who remains embarrassed and anxious.
+When Picard slips up and accidentally calls him "Broccoli", Barclay returns to the holodeck.
+La Forge finds him there, discovers his exaggerated simulations of the crew, and recommends he meet with Counselor Troi, not knowing his holodeck simulations have also involved sexual fantasies about her.
+Barclay attempts to undergo a real counseling session with Troi, but is overwhelmed with embarrassment as he mistakenly believes her to be making a sexual advance before fleeing back to the holodeck.

-When Barclay cannot be located to attend a briefing with Riker, Riker storms into the holodeck with La Forge and Troi to locate him.
-They find comical versions of the senior staff, with bumbling versions of Picard and La Forge, a slothful idiot version of Wesley Crusher, and an extremely short, comical version of Riker.
-Riker attempts to stop the program angrily, but Troi stops him saying it might traumatize Barclay and exploring this world can help them understand Barclay better.
-However, when they come across the sexed up version of her, it's her turn to want to immediately stop the program, but Riker stops her, sarcastically throwing her own words in her face.
-They finally locate Barclay sleeping in the lap of a fantasy Dr. Crusher.
+When Barclay cannot be located, First Officer Riker storms into the holodeck with La Forge and Troi to locate him.
+They find comical versions of the senior staff, including an extremely short, bumbling version of Riker and a fantasy of Troi as the "goddess of empathy".
+Suddenly, the Enterprise's warp drive begins accelerating uncontrollably.
+La Forge takes Barclay to Engineering to discover the matter/antimatter injectors have jammed; the ship will continue to accelerate until it collapses unless they are cleared.

-Suddenly, the Enterprise mysteriously accelerates to warp speeds, and Riker, La Forge and Barclay go to Engineering to discover the matter/anti-matter injectors have jammed; the ship will continue to accelerate until its structural integrity collapses unless the injectors are cleared.
-The team is unable to come up with any immediate solutions that will work in the limited time they have, but Barclay realizes all the failures they have seen have been connected by a human element: a member of La Forge's Engineering team has been present at each incident, so he surmises that somehow they became carriers of an undetectable contaminant.
-Using a process of elimination, they reduce the possible contaminants from 15,525 to 2.
-The contamination that has been interfering with the systems is quickly discovered to be invidium, which was used as part of the Mikulak samples.
-They are able to quickly repair the injectors, stop the ship, and set course for a nearby starbase to remove the rest of the invidium contamination.
+Barclay realizes all the equipment failures have been connected by a human element: a member of the Engineering team has been present at each incident, so he surmises that somehow they became carriers of an undetectable contaminant.
+They quickly narrow down the possibilities and determine that the contamination was a substance derived from the leaking biological sample container.
+They are able to repair the injectors, stop the ship, and set course for a nearby starbase to remove the rest of the contamination.
 La Forge commends Barclay for his contribution in saving the ship.

-Barclay returns one more time to the holodeck and addresses the simulated bridge crew, believing it best he leave them, and then deletes all of his holodeck programs but one, program #9.
+Barclay returns one more time to the holodeck and says farewell to the simulated bridge crew, and then deletes all of his holodeck programs but one.